Gunjiilkham/take-home/README.md

 ## 7 · Submission

 - Upload the completed project to github and submit the Github Repo URL and live deployment URL to careers@a0.dev.
-- Submit by the 24-hour mark; avoid force-push after deadline.
+- Submit by the 24-hour mark; avoid force-push after deadline

 ---